 What are you going to do to sell my house?

 Marketing isn’t just for cars or ketchup!
-Ask your realtor what marketing strategies they will use to get your home sold.
+Ask what marketing strategies your realtor will use to get your home sold.
 Do they have a website with property listings that your home will be added to?
 Do they use social media to promote homes for sale?
 What about a newsletter for potential buyers?
 Ask to see what marketing they have done for homes in the past to get an idea of what to expect.

 AND make sure to ask, are any of these services going to cost more?